 10. Stingray by CBU: This 90’s Mod band from Wigan made a bit of a dent in the Mod scene before changing their name to Summer and then The Frantics.
 This was on Themes from the 60’s Vol. 1.

 11. 5:15 (Quadrophenia) by Misty Woods.
 Another fine Mod track with Misty Woods on vocals, this time backed by the incredibly talented Incredibly Strange Film Band.
-It featured on both the highly collectable Generation to Generation Dr Martens album & Cult Themes from the 70’s Vol. 1.
+It featured on both the Generation to Generation Doc Martens album & Cult Themes from the 70’s Vol. 1.

-12. Watcha Gonna Do 'Bout It? by Mouse: This was featured on the Doc Martens album.
-This is the original Doc Martens version.
-A different mix features on Mouse’s solo album Mirror Image.
+12. Watcha Gonna Do 'Bout It? by Mouse: This original Doc Martens version was featured on the Generation to Generation album.
+A different mix features on the solo album Mirror Image by Mouse.

 13. Department-F by Box Office Poison: This is a popular cult TV show with Mods and fans called this version better than the original.